 The adhesive is required to paste this gold foil that provides a stunning golden effect to an acrylic painting.

-Paint a range of mountains:
+Paint a Range of Mountains

 This is also one of the easiest acrylic painting projects on canvas for beginners.